ericsink/SQLitePCL.raw/README.md

 On other platforms, make sure you are including exactly one instance of the SQLite library.

-## Why do the project subdirectories mostly not have any source code in them?

-To avoid duplication.

-The src directory contains most of the actual source code.
-In several cases, a code file is actually being compiled by more than one project.

 ## Is this compatible with SQLCipher?

 Yes.
 But I want to make that use case painless, and I haven't decided how to do that yet.
 It's a slippery slope with no obvious place to stop.
 If I slide all the way to the bottom of the hill, I'll be providing platform assemblies that include SQLCipher.